Install Free

 Note that in SonarLint for Visual Studio 7.0, the settings file was moved outside of the solution directory; please check the Legacy Connected Mode article on the Previous versions page for information about the settings file in versions 6.16 and older.

-For more information about how the SonarLint settings are handled by the server, see the SonarQube or SonarCloud documentation on setting your analysis scope.
+For more information about how SonarQube for Visual Studio settings are handled by the server, see the SonarQube Server, SonarQube Cloud, or SonarQube Community Build documentation on setting your analysis scope.

 File exclusions must be defined on the SonarQube or SonarCloud server.